 Write the numbers on a piece of paper.

-If you are not sure how to take your body measurements check out my tutorial How to take body measurements for sewing.
+If you are not sure how to take your body measurements check out my tutorial on How to take body measurements for sewing.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.